Full-Size Blanket Dimensions: Everything You Need to Know

 A twin blanket, measuring 90 inches long and 65 inches wide.

-A twin blanket is a solid choice for kids, teens, and single sleepers.
+A twin blanket is a solid choice for kids, teens, and single sleepers, especially in twin vs full transitions.
 It fits a standard twin mattress well and can stretch to cover a Twin XL, too.

 Specs: